Why Avoidance Masquerades as Discernment in Christian Men

 Growth That Ends Avoidance

-True personal growth with transformational coaching does not merely increase insight.
+True formation does not merely increase insight.
 It increases capacity.

-Inside the TRUTH Code™, the work is to:
+Inside the TRUTH Code, the work is to:

 Expose where avoidance has been spiritualised